Real People. Real Data. Real Answers.

 Frame 1000003675

-Nalleli Reyes Garcia
+Reyes Garcia

-Nalleli Reyes Garcia
+Reyes Garcia

 Marketing

-An Indigenous immigrant from Michoacán, Mexico, Nalleli arrived in the United States at the age of three.
+An Indigenous immigrant from Michoacán, Mexico, Reyes arrived in the United States at the age of three.
 Their status as a former undocumented person led to their interest and involvement in several political campaigns where they learned the art of canvassing.
-Nalleli holds a BA in Native American Studies, with a minor in Political Science, from the University of New Mexico and continues to be an outspoken advocate in the community.
+Reyes holds a BA in Native American Studies, with a minor in Political Science, from the University of New Mexico and continues to be an outspoken advocate in the community.

 andrew b 1